 The benefits of the HPV vaccine for gay men

-As mentioned before, the HPV vaccination benefits boys via herd immunity.
-However, gay men do not benefit from the vaccine in the same way, even though they are also at risk of cancers of the anus, penis, mouth, and throat due to infection with HPV types 16 and 18.
+As mentioned before, the initial HPV vaccination programme benefited some boys via herd immunity.
+However, gay men did not benefit from the vaccine in the same way, even though they are also at risk of cancers of the anus, penis, mouth, and throat due to infection with HPV types 16 and 18.
 Men who have sex with men (MSM) are also at risk of genital warts caused by HPV types 6 and 11.
 Therefore getting the vaccine themselves will help to protect them from these conditions.

 Potential side effects of the HPV vaccine